Massimo Cellino: Personal life

+Cellino has a wife, Frances, and three children.
+He owns properties in Leeds and Miami, Florida.

 Cellino has a deep suspicion of the number 17, which is considered unlucky in Italian culture.
 At Cagliari's stadium Cellino had the number 17 removed from seats and replaced with 16b.
 Cellino also has a dislike for the colour purple, which is also considered unlucky in Italy, see Italian superstitions.
-On 15 May, 2014, Leeds United retired the number 17 shirt due to superstitious reasons for Cellino.
+On 15 May 2014, Leeds United retired the number 17 shirt due to superstitious reasons for Cellino.
 Up until June 2014, the last occupant of the shirt had been Michael Brown.
 The number 17 shirt was brought out of retirement in 2019 when Helder Costa was given the shirt upon signing for the club.

 He plays guitar in the cover band Maurillos.
-On 3 May, 2014, at Leeds United's annual end of season awards, Cellino joined the band The Pigeon Detectives on lead guitar for a cover version of Jimi Hendrix's song "Hey Joe".
+On 3 May 2014, at Leeds United's annual end of season awards, Cellino joined the band The Pigeon Detectives on lead guitar for a cover version of Jimi Hendrix's song "Hey Joe".

-Cellino has properties in Leeds and Miami, Florida.
-Cellino has a wife, Frances, and three children: two sons, Ercole and Edoardo who were directors at Leeds United, and a daughter Eleonora.

-On 18 April 2020 he tested positive for COVID-19.